 No matter how the accident happens, it can lead to personal injury and even catastrophic injury – that’s why it’s never been more important to stay focused on the road.

 - More sunshine means more people on the road.
 Stay alert, and watch for pedestrians.

 - Don’t further increase your chance of a car accident by talking on your cell phone, texting, or eating.
 In fact, most cell phone use while driving is illegal.
 You are breaking the law when you engage in dangerous cell phone activity while driving.
 Stay on the right side of the law!

 - No one says to not appreciate a beautiful sunset.
 Just pull over to a designated shoulder or visitor’s area to take it all in.
 Do not ever use your cell phone camera while driving!

 - Drive below the speed limit.
 Of course, exercise common sense.
 And, know that if there is an increase in sidewalk traffic and sunshine, there will be more distractions.
 Decreased speed means you can have time to react if the driving situation changes.

 Michael Pines is a personal injury lawyer in San Diego specializing in car accidents.
 Unfortunately, there are many cases of car accidents that arise from distracted driving throughout the San Diego County.
-Many of those injured in car accidents turn to the Law Offices of Michael Pines for legal representation.
+Many of those injured in car accidents turn to Pines Salomon Injury Lawyers for legal representation.
 People trust Michael Pines as San Diego’s Safety Ambassador and turn to his firm when an injury accident happens.
 Call us today at 1-858-551-2090 or use our contact form for a free legal evaluation.